Automated Lemma Discovery in Agentic Program Verification: Discussion

-\textit{Threats to Validity.} The internal validity of our evaluation may be threatened by potential biases in benchmark selection.
-To mitigate this, we work with two benchmark sets from prior work covering a range of different verification domains, including both SV-COMP programs and complex real-world C programs, including OS modules, parsers, standard libraries, and algorithms.
+\textit{Threats to Validity.} Potential biases in benchmark selection may threaten the internal validity of our evaluation.
+To mitigate this, we work with two benchmark sets from prior work covering a range of different verification domains, including both SV-COMP programs and complex real-world C programs, ranging across OS modules, parsers, standard libraries, and algorithms.
 The external validity of our results may be limited by the specific configurations and versions of the tools used in our evaluation.
-To address this, we have used the same version of \rocq and the same configurations (\ie temperature with 0 to avoid randomness) for all tools to ensure a fair comparison.
-There is also a potential threat of data leakage, as the benchmarks used in our evaluation may have been seen by the underlying LLM during training, which could potentially bias the results in favor of \toolname.
+To mitigate this threat, we have used the same version of \rocq (\ie 8.18) and the same configurations (\ie gpt-5.2-2025-12-11 with temperature 0) to ensure a fair comparison.
+There is also a potential threat of data leakage, as the benchmarks used in our evaluation may have been seen by the underlying LLM during training, potentially leading to bloated results.
 To the best of our knowledge, no ground-truth proofs of either benchmark are publicly available, so we evaluate the risk of data leakage as minimal.

 \textit{Limitations and Future Work.} While \toolname demonstrates significant improvements in proving complex VCs, it has limitations.
-First, the offline synthesizer may fail to produce useful lemmas for VCs requiring deep domain knowledge or intricate reasoning.
+First, offline lemmas in our evaluation rarely require substantial proofs, because each lemma typically captures a single utility (\autoref{tab:hl_cat}) and is therefore straightforward to prove.
+As such, the offline synthesizer may fail to produce useful lemmas for VCs requiring deep domain knowledge or intricate reasoning.
 Future work could incorporate domain-specific heuristics or richer program context to improve lemma quality.
 Second, the online adapter currently depends on existing lemmas and proof assistant feedback to guide refinement, and can be invoked anytime during the proving process as the agent sees fit.
-More sophisticated or principled adaptation strategies may further improve its performance.
+This sometimes leads to over-fixation on lemma adaptation, as suggested by the failure analysis.
+More principled adaptation strategies may warrant further investigation.